 “Growing up I knew I wasn't “normal”...
 I would end up in tears after trying to take a bite out of a strawberry.
 And my hands would shake and then I would just about manage to bite it and immediately gag and almost vomit.
 23 years of doctors, psychotherapists, nutritionists, anxiety counsellors, group therapies, cognitive behavioural therapies, hypnotherapy.
 23 years of being told I was just fussy, I was being stubborn, I could eat If I wanted to.
 23 years of blood tests, hospital appointments, doctors appointments, and tablets...
 One year ago today I had that appointment.
 And I have never looked back.
 I can finally eat a strawberry without breaking down!
 My life has literally changed.
 In the last year my diet has changed more than in the first 23 years.
 Felix, I literally cannot thank you enough.
 You have succeeded were many many others have not and changed my life.
 Xx And I could finally sit down to a Christmas dinner!”
 Sheree Turvee, Facebook page.

 In just a single 2hr session Felix can help you overcome your life long phobia of new foods.
 Felix believes in testing his work so he will ask his client to bring in 5-6 foods of increasing challenge that they would like to eat but currently cannot.
 This provides a categorical litmus test to assess change.
 At present his success rate with adults and older teenagers runs at almost 100%, and with younger children approx. 75% after just one session.
-For international clients, a Skype session is also available.
+For international clients, a Skype session is for AFRID treatment at home also available.